Colts News: New GM Chris Ballard, Offensive Line, Pass Rush, And More

 New Indianapolis Colts general manager Chris Ballard has a great deal of work ahead of him to improve the team’s roster, but he has already begun the process of evaluating what the Colts have, and what they will need.
-Colts.com reports that Ballard had a lot to say about his new team during his recent appearance on a local Indianapolis radio program.
+Colts.com reported that Ballard had a lot to say about his new team during his recent appearance on a local Indianapolis radio program.

 Ballard emphasized the need to rebuild Indianapolis’ aging defense, which has been mostly ineffective in recent seasons.
 Ballard also pointed out that he wants his coaches and scouting staff to be completely open with him and with each other, and so far, that philosophy has paid off.
 The Colts are about to begin a long series of meetings leading up to the NFL Draft in April, and the new general manager expects everyone to be open and honest during the process, with doing what is best for the team the top (and perhaps only) priority.